squattingmonk/nasher/README.md

 All of these commands can delete the cache and trigger a clean build if passed with `--clean`.

-#### Converting JSON to GFF
-    # Convert all sources for the default target
-    $ nasher convert
+#### convert

-    # Convert all sources for the target "demo"
+Converts all json sources for the target to gff format.
+It also caches non-json source files for later packaging (useful for non-erf or non-module targets).
-    $ nasher convert demo

-#### Compiling
-    # Compile all scripts for the default target
-    $ nasher compile
+#### compile

-    # Compile all scripts for the target "demo"
+Compiles all script sources for the target.
-    $ nasher compile demo

-#### Packing
-    # Packing the default target
-    $ nasher pack

-    # Pack "demo"
-    $ nasher pack demo
+#### pack

-This compiles scripts, converts json sources into their gff counterparts, and packs the resources into the target file.
+Packs the converted and compiled resources into the target file.
 The packed file is placed into the package root directory.
 If the file to be packed already exists in the package root, you will be prompted to overwrite it.
 You can force answer the prompt by passing the `--yes`, `--no`, or `--default` flags.

-#### Installing
-    # Install the packed file for the default target
-    $ nasher install

-    # Install the packed file for "demo"
-    $ nasher install demo
+#### install

-This command packs the target file and then installs it to the appropriate folder in the NWN installation path.
+Installs the packed file into the appropriate folder in the NWN installation path.
 If the file to be installed already exists at the target location, you will be prompted to overwrite it.
 You can force answer the prompt by passing the `--yes`, `--no`, or `--default` flags.

 ### Unpacking a file
     # Unpack "demo.mod" into src/